mateus-gotardi/multi-step-form/README.md

 ### What I learned

 I improved my skills in tailwind and used a function calld cn to improve performance, I also organized the project into components and subcomponents to improve code readability.

-I create functions getPlans and getAddOns in my utils file to easily put API's requests if necessary without causing errors on the code.
+I create functions getPlans and getAddOns in my utils.ts file to easily put API's requests if necessary without causing errors on the code.

+It took 12 hours for me to acomplish this challenge acording to my wakatime counter

 This is the cn function that i spoke: